Eugene Gu

-Eugene Gu (born March 5, 1986) is an American physician and social media personality.
+Eugene Gu is an American physician and social media personality.
 While he was in medical school, he founded a company called Ganogen to develop methods to use fetal tissue implants in organ transplantation.
 Work at Ganogen had ceased when he started his residency in 2015, but in 2016 he was subpoenaed as CEO of the company by the United States House Select Investigative Panel on Planned Parenthood following the Planned Parenthood 2015 undercover videos controversy.

 Gu was one of a group of Twitter users blocked by Donald Trump who sued the President for violating their first amendment rights in Knight First Amendment Institute v.
 Trump, and won a declaratory judgment in May 2018.

 Education and training

 Gu earned his undergraduate degree from Stanford University in 2008 in biology then earned his M.D. from Duke University School of Medicine in 2015.